PAHdb/pyPAHdb/README.md

 * A calculated vibrational temperature upon the absorption of a 7 eV photon
-* Blackbody emission at the calculated vibrational temperature
+* A calculated integrated band intensity after following the entire emission cascade
 * A redshift of 15 /cm to mimic some anharmonic effect
-* Gaussian emission profile with a FWHM of 15 /cm
+* A Gaussian emission profile with a FWHM of 15 /cm

 The NASA Ames PAH IR Spectroscopic Database website is located at www.astrochemistry.org/pahdb/.